-Mold spores can survive and thrive in even the harshest environments, so you’ll find them growing in places like Antarctica and even in spacecrafts!
-Simply put, they’re a part of nature and we’re continually exposed to them every day.
+Mold spores can survive and thrive in even the harshest environments, so you’ll find them growing in places like Antarctica and even in spacecraft!
+They’re a part of nature and we’re continually exposed to them every day.

 At best, mold is an unsightly signal of moisture or dampness in your home.
-At worst, it’s a dangerous health hazard that releases toxins into the air to cause a whole host of issues.
+At worst, it’s a dangerous health hazard that releases toxins into the air to cause a whole lot of issues.

-The best defense from dangerous black mold is removing it - free and clear - from the home.
+The best defense from a black mold is removing it - free and clear - from the home.
 But this is a serious job, so having the right tools to rid your space of the fungi is critical if you’re to do it safely and effectively.
 Here is what you need to remove mold for good.

 Tea Tree Oil

-- Combine 1 teaspoon of tea tree oil with one cup of water.
+- Combine 1 teaspoon of tea tree oil with one cup of water

-- Shake the mixture thoroughly.
+- Shake the mixture thoroughly

-- Spray on moldy areas and wipe clean.
+- Spray on moldy areas and wipe clean

 - As a mold prevention method, apply the mixture to tiles, faucets, and spouts.
 Leave them to air dry.

 White distilled vinegar is a great green ingredient for cleaning small molds around the house.
 You can mix it with lemon juice to mask the strong odor.
 It’s also known as a powerful anti-bacterial agent and can be used to clean everything from black mold to the kitchen sink.
 The low cost of vinegar means it’s kind on both the planet and your wallet.